hieucannguyen/Optimizing-Amazon-Truck-Delivery/README.md

 ## Introduction

 Briefly introduce your project, explaining its purpose and the problem it aims to solve.
 Highlight the significance of the Multiple Traveling Salesman Problem (MTSP) and the multi-path version of the opt2 heuristic in the context of delivery truck optimization.
+For an in-depth explanation of the project read `TSP_writeup.pdf`
 ## Table of Contents
 - [File Descriptions](#file-descriptions)
 - [Dependencies](#dependencies)